-NOTE: Incorrect installation by the customer or contractor will void the warranty.
+NOTE: Incorrect butcher block installation by the customer or contractor will void the warranty.

-- Do not lay your countertop on the floor once you receive and unwrap it.
+- Do not lay your butcher block countertop on the floor once you receive and unwrap it.
 This may cause cupping as the wood acclimates to the environment.
-It is best to lay it out supported by 2x4’s placed on their edge that are long enough to span the entire width of the top, spaced about 18 inches apart.
-This allows for adequate air movement and support.
+It is best to lay it out supported by pieces of 2 x 4 wood - placed on their edge - that are long enough to span the entire width of the top and spaced about 18 inches apart.
+This allows for adequate air movement for acclimatization.

-- Do not install your countertop directly on a solid surface such as plywood, MDF, etc. It is important that the wood on the underside of your top is allowed to breath.
+- Do not install your butcher block countertop directly on a solid surface such as plywood, MDF, etc. It is important that the wood on the underside of your top is allowed to breath.

 - When sinks or cooktops are fitted, they must not restrict the natural movement of the wood.
 Ensure there is at least 1/4 inch clearance around the appliance, and install insulation between any surfaces that may be affected by heat.